brando5393/project-1/README.md

 <h2> Welcome to Book Sleuth! </h2>

-With so many books out there, this application will help narrow down user's book of interest by proving information about the book.
+With so many books out there, this application will help narrow down user's book of interest by providing information about the book.

 **Search for a Book**